I am a little sad at having to leave Beddgelert.

 It has to be a dependable dog in the British story though.
 For the pet-loving Brits to write epic poems about four-legged faithfulness and to feel emotional – more emotional than they do about their own two-legged human brothers.

-And to go wobbly lipped when they read the story printed on a tea towel in the souvenir shops.
-As I do.
+And to feel slightly choked when they read the story printed on a tea towel in the souvenir shops.
+As I do now.

 Prince Llewellyn never smiled again, apparently.
 The hotel was hit by a meteorite in 1949 too.